taiga-family/taiga-ui/CONTRIBUTING.md

 steps to kick-start the development:

 1. Run `npm ci` to install dependencies
-2. Run `npm start` to launch demo project where you could test your changes (see [angular.json](angular.json) to find alternative configurations with `Default` change detection strategy or Russian Language)
+2. Run `npm start` to launch demo project
-3. Run `npm run start:fast` to launch demo with about 10% faster reloading when serve.

 ## Testing